apa9951/bootcamp_Azfina_Anindita/homework_stage02_reupload/README.md

 ## Homework Folder Rules
 - Each homework will be in its own subfolder (`homework0`, `homework1`, etc.)
 - Include all required files for grading.

 ## Project Folder Rules
 - Keep project files organized and clearly named.

-## Homework Readme
-Each homework has Readme.md with more detailed explanation